edjw87/Assessing-the-Significance-of-Model-Selection-in-Ecology/README.md

 The following code can be used to apply the single model and model selection permutation tests in R. The code consists of the following two functions and a script demonstrating their usage.

 1) model_sel_permutations.R (function to perform the single model and model selection permutation tests)
-2) Ibex.R (function to use within model_sel_permutations.R to perform tests on the ibex example)
+2) Ibex.R (function to use within model_sel_permutations.R to perform tests for the ibex example)
 3) main.R (script demonstrating how to use the two functions to perform the tests)

 The model_sel_permutations.R function performs the tests with a given, user defined, function.
 This is demonstrated using the Ibex.R function but it is straighforward to use an alternative function (instructions for doing this are also described).